Isaiah38/Isaiah38/README.md

 # 💫 Hello 👋!!!
 ---

 Welcome to my GitHub profile!
-I'm TagLord, a dedicated and experienced software developer with a passion for building scalable applications.
+I'm Taag, a dedicated and experienced software developer with a passion for building scalable applications.
 With a specialization in Node.js, utilizing the Express framework, PHP/Laravel, Rust and leveraging MongoDB and MYSQL as the go-to database, I have honed my skills in delivering top-notch solutions.

 ### Professional Background